You run a SaaS. You probably got accepted into the HubSpot for Startups program. Now you can’t wait to explore and set up your HubSpot account.

 - Support for 3rd party apps to automate tasks across your marketing stack.
 This also includes automation between your sales and marketing tools.

 For that reason, I’m not going to review the Sales or Customer Service products of HubSpot.
-Things like the CRM, live chat, tickets, knowledge base.
+Things like the CRM, live chat, tickets, and knowledge base.
 (Although a good alignment between marketing and sales is important.)
-Or any marketing features not directly related to marketing automation like blogs and SEO.
+Or any marketing features not directly related to marketing automation, like blogs and SEO.
+Yes, I understand that SEO and content production and promotion can also be automated (e.g., social media scheduling), but this is not the center focus of this post simply because these things are rarely critical features for B2B SaaS businesses based on our experience.

 What HubSpot plan do you need to access HubSpot’s marketing automation?

 The Professional plan starts at $9,600/year.
-Or 90% of that price for the first year if you get accepted in the HubSpot for Startups program.
+Or 90% of that price for the first year if you get accepted into the HubSpot for Startups program.

 Can’t afford $9,600 for a marketing automation tool?
 Check out this section of the post where I talk about Encharge — the cheaper HubSpot marketing automation alternative built for SaaS companies and how you can use Encharge with the HubSpot Free Tools.